clusterinthecloud/docs/source/aws-infrastructure.rst

    $ vim terraform.tfvars

 There's a few variables which can be changed in here, but by default you should not have to change anything.
-To see what possible configuration opions there are, look at ``aws/variables.tf``.
+To see what possible configuration options there are, look at ``aws/variables.tf``.

 Running Terraform
 -----------------